stu-bell/powershell-scripts/README.md

 # Run Powershell scripts from a shortcut

-1. Save your script as a file and ensure the file name ends with file extension .ps1

-If you can't see the file extension for file names, view them by following [these instructions](https://support.microsoft.com/en-gb/windows/common-file-name-extensions-in-windows-da4a4430-8e76-89c5-59f7-1cdbbc75cb01)
+1. Save your script as a file and ensure the file name ends with file extension .ps1 If you can't see the file extension for file names, view them by following [these instructions](https://support.microsoft.com/en-gb/windows/common-file-name-extensions-in-windows-da4a4430-8e76-89c5-59f7-1cdbbc75cb01).

-1. Right click the powershell ps1 file in Windows Explorer > Create Shortcut (or Right click > Show More Options > Create Shortcut)
+2. Right click the powershell ps1 file in Windows Explorer > Create Shortcut (or Right click > Show More Options > Create Shortcut).

 3. Right click the shortcut you just created > Properties > Target.
 The target is the file path to your script.
 Paste the following text BEFORE the path to your script file: